maihd/maicstyle/README.md

 - I'm still learning and practicing for better as C/C++.
 Ideas and opions may wrong.
 - My English is not good, if You find the typos, wrong word and wrong meaning, please help!
 - Some my projects will follow its own style for special reasons.
-Ex: vectormath
+Ex: vectormath, lite
 - I use other project style guide for thoses projects.
 It help me learn the others, and new stuffs, why not?
 - Because I will use Zig and Beef for some future projects, each languages has its own styles, I will follow the style, but the heart of priciple will be same: simple and make the job done!
 - Base on the important of the section, I will bring it first the most important, last section is the worst important.